carriejv/technician/README.md

 Technician provides a central service to manage everything related to your application's config.

-Technician is built to allow for robust and complex config management.
+Technician is built to allow for robust and complex config management with no runtime dependencies.
 With Technician, you can:

 * Combine config from a variety of sources like environment variables, config files, databases, and CLI arguments.
-* Change config based on environment (or any other runtime condition).
+* Easily set up switchable config environments for testing, production, etc.
 * Automatically cache the results of all your config reads.
-* Override config from one source (ie, a file) with another (ie, an environment variable) -- with different cache policies for each.
-Great for debugging in production!
+* Set up the ability to easily override config post-deploy.
 * Create reusable parsers and validators for complex config.
 * Define TypeScript types for your config.